Description of business

-The mission of Global Financing is to generate a strong return on equity and to facilitate clients’ acquisition of IBM hardware, software and services.
+The mission of Global Financing is to facilitate clients’ acquisition of IBM hardware, software and services.

-Global Financing invests in financing assets, manages the associated risks, and leverages with debt, all with the objective of generating consistently strong returns on equity.
-The primary focus on IBM products and IBM clients mitigates the risks normally associated with a financing company.
-Global Financing has the benefit of both a deep knowledge of its client base and a clear insight into the products that are being leased.
+Global Financing invests in financing assets, leverages with debt and manages the associated risks with the objective of generating consistently strong returns on equity.
+The primary focus on the company’s products and clients mitigates many of the risks normally associated with a financing company.
+Global Financing has the benefit of both a deep knowledge of its client base and a clear insight into the products that are being financed.
 This combination allows Global Financing to effectively manage two of the major risks (credit and residual value) that are normally associated with financing.

 - Client financing provides lease and loan financing to end users and internal clients for terms generally between two and seven years.
 Internal financing is predominantly in support of Global Services’ long-term client service contracts.
 Global Financing also factors a selected portion of the company’s accounts receivable, primarily for cash management purposes.
 All internal financing arrangements are at arm’s-length rates and are based upon market conditions.